Skip to main content

 Balanced verdict

-Choose Proxyman if you work exclusively on macOS, debug iOS devices frequently, and want the most polished native GUI proxy experience.
-Choose APXY if you need cross-platform support, a CLI-first workflow, headless operation in CI or Docker, or structured output for AI coding agents.
+Choose Proxyman if you want a polished native GUI on macOS, Windows, or Linux, frequently debug iOS or Android devices, and are comfortable with the GUI always running.
+Choose APXY if you need a CLI-first workflow, headless operation in CI or Docker, or AI agent support that works without a desktop.

 Editorial take